 Information to be provided and used to update Country Profile (response strategy)

 Does the plan include procedures for cooperation and emergency mobilisation (equipment, expertise, personnel...) with volunteers/fishermen/NGOs...?

-Information to be provided, capitalising the POSOW project volunteer database3 and to be used to update Country Profile Page (response strategy)
+Information to be provided and used to update Country Profile (response strategy)

 Waste Management Plan for oil and HNS response in place: